OldhamMade/ll/README.md

 `ll` is an alternative to [`k`][1], which was created to make directory listings more informative and readable, using colour to add visual weight to important information in the listing.

+### Motivation

 [`k`][1] only works with [`zsh`][2], and I've found that it can occasionally be a little slow when working with large directories or with large git repositories.
-I've been looking for a project in which to use [`nim`][3] for a while now, and this seemed like a great opportunity to make something a little more general-purpose that could be used without the `zsh` dependency.
+I was looking for a project which would be a good match to learn/use [`nim`][3], and this seemed like a great opportunity to make something a little more general-purpose that could be used without the [`zsh`][2] dependency.

 ## Features